boredazfcuk/docker-icloudpd/README.md

 ## OPTIONAL ENVIRONMENT VARIABLES

-**interactive_only**: Some hosts only run containers interactively (looking at you Synology) and this means the script gets stuck attempting to create a 2FA cookie every time.
-Setting interactive_only will force the script to bypass the cookie generation function and sync files instead.
+~~**interactive_only**: Some hosts only run containers interactively (looking at you Synology) and this means the script gets stuck attempting to create a 2FA cookie every time.
+Setting interactive_only will force the script to bypass the cookie generation function and sync files instead.~~ The container now defaults to downloading the files, rather than creating the cookie, so this variable is now obsolete.

 **command_line_options**: This is for additional command line options you want to pass to the icloudpd application.
 The list of options for icloudpd can be found [HERE](https://github.com/ndbroadbent/icloud_photos_downloader#usage).